thepsauce/tabular/README.md

 Append a row:
 - `./tabular example.csv --append "i;am;new;here" --all --output append.csv`

-Tabular uses getopt, the above can be writtend as:
+Tabular uses getopt, the above can be written as:
 - `./tabular example.csv -d"i;am;new;here" -aoappend.csv`

 Append a column: